 In terms of above discussion, all the charges upon which service tax is leviable if it exceeds the limit of Rs.
 5,000 p.m. per member in a housing society.
 If a person owns two flats, for all practical purpose it would be considered as two members.
 The exemption would be accordingly computed and then the remaining would be liable to service tax and the same taxability would be continued under the GST Act.

 Rate of Tax and Exemption Benefit under GST

-As per existing Tax structure currently service tax is charged @ 15% & whereas as per proposed GST tax @ 12% or 18% will be charged on Supply of Services but in existing tax structure assesses is not able to take the input tax credit benefit of goods & services whereas in proposed GST system assesses will be able to take credit of supply of both goods & services which will cover difference of additional 3% GST on Co-operative Housing Societies up to a level.
+As per existing Tax structure currently service tax is charged @ 15% & whereas as per proposed GST tax @ 18% will be charged on Supply of Services but in existing tax structure assesses is not able to take the input tax credit benefit of goods & services whereas in proposed GST system assesses will be able to take credit of supply of both goods & services which will cover difference of additional 3% GST on Co-operative Housing Societies up to a level.

 However, the exact rates applicable to particular goods and services have not been yet finalized for GST on Co-operative Housing Societies.

 Following exemptions are provided under the GST Regime for Housing societies (Source : Schedule of GST Rates for Services)

 - In case of a housing society or residential complex, the exemption is limited to 5,000 p.m. per member for sourcing of goods or services from a third person for the common use of its members.

 - Total Maintenance Recovery from members of the Society is less than 20 Lakhs per Annum.